Learning Tunes

 # Tune Up

-Currently learning this tune and applying Eric Alexander's thoughts of diminished scales to it.
-It is a great tune by Miles Davis, and the ending of the original is interesting with a Latin feel.ting the options from the toolbar.
+Currently learning this tune and applying Eric Alexander's thoughts of diminished scales to it, it is a great tune by Miles Davis, and the ending of the original is interesting with a Latin feeling.

 # Hal Galper